Louisiana Purchase: Domestic opposition and constitutionality

 Another concern was whether it was proper to grant citizenship to the French, Spanish, and free black people living in New Orleans, as the treaty would dictate.
 Critics in Congress worried whether these "foreigners", unacquainted with democracy, could or should become citizens.

-Spain protested the transfer on two grounds: First, France had previously promised in a note not to alienate Louisiana to a third party and second, France had not fulfilled the Third Treaty of San Ildefonso by having the King of Etruria recognized by all European powers.
-The French government replied that these objections were baseless since the promise not to alienate Louisiana was not in the treaty of San Ildefonso itself and therefore had no legal force, and the Spanish government had ordered Louisiana to be transferred in October 1802 despite knowing for months that Britain had not recognized the King of Etruria in the Treaty of Amiens.
+Spain protested the transfer on two grounds: First, France had previously promised in a note not to alienate Louisiana to a third party and, second, France had not fulfilled the Third Treaty of San Ildefonso by having the King of Etruria recognized by all European powers.
+The French government replied that these objections were baseless as the promise not to alienate Louisiana was not in the treaty of San Ildefonso itself and therefore had no legal force, and the Spanish government had ordered Louisiana to be transferred in October 1802 despite knowing for months that Britain had not recognized the King of Etruria in the Treaty of Amiens.
+Madison, in response to Spain's objections, noted that the United States had first approached Spain about purchasing the property, but had been told by Spain itself that the U.S. would have to deal with France for the territory.

 Henry Adams claimed "The sale of Louisiana to the United States was trebly invalid; if it were French property, Bonaparte could not constitutionally alienate it without the consent of the French Chambers; if it were Spanish property, he could not alienate it at all; if Spain had a right of reclamation, his sale was worthless."
-The sale of course was not "worthless"—the U.S. actually did take possession.
-Furthermore, the Spanish prime minister had authorized the U.S. to negotiate with the French government "the acquisition of territories which may suit their interests."
-Spain turned the territory over to France in a ceremony in New Orleans on November 30, a month before France turned it over to American officials.
+The sale, of course, was not "worthless"—the U.S. actually did take possession.
+Furthermore, the Spanish prime minister had authorized the U.S. to negotiate with the French government regarding "the acquisition of territories which may suit their interests."
+Spain turned the territory over to France in a ceremony in New Orleans on November 30, a month before France turned the city over to American officials.

 Other historians counter the above arguments regarding Jefferson's alleged hypocrisy by asserting that countries change their borders in two ways: (1) conquest, or (2) an agreement between nations, otherwise known as a treaty.
 The Louisiana Purchase was the latter, a treaty.
-The Constitution specifically grants the president the power to negotiate treaties (Art.
-II, Sec.
-2), which is just what Jefferson did.
+Article II, Section 2, of the Constitution specifically grants the president the power to negotiate treaties, which is what Jefferson did.